Viva Seifert: Acting career

-For the role, Seifert won the Game Award for Best Performance in 2015, where she was mistakingly credited for having appeared in The Witcher 3, which spawned several internet memes and earned the organization criticism.
+For the role, Seifert won the Game Award for Best Performance in 2015, where she was mistakenly credited for having appeared in The Witcher 3, which spawned several internet memes and earned the organization criticism.
 At the 5th New York Game Awards, the New York Videogame Critics Circle awarded Seifert the Great White Way Award for Best Acting in a Game.
 She shared the Golden Joystick Award for Breakthrough Game with Barlow, and was also a runner-up for the Performance of the Year Award.
 At the 12th British Academy Games Awards, critics were surprised to see that Seifert had not been nominated for Best Performer.
 The actress stated in an interview with BBC that "I was disappointed I can't lie.
 It was all leading up to this moment, but now there's more awards, actors are taking it [gaming] more seriously."
 Seifert also presented an award at the ceremony.

 In 2018, Seifert voiced the character Merethiel in the video game RuneScape.
-In the same year, she made a guest appearance as Rachel on the British television series Delicious.
-In 2019, she starred in the short film Miss White as the titular character.
-Seifert is a part of the musical duo Lunge (stylized in all caps), which she co-founded with Mark "Arp" Cleveland, who was previously a drummer for Archie Bronson Outfit.
-They released their debut single "Heavy Golden Swim" in March 2022.
-In July 2022, it was announced that Lunge would make their live debut at the End of the Road Festival in September of that same year.
+Also in 2018, she made a guest appearance as Rachel on the British television series Delicious.
+The same year, Seifert starred in the short film Miss White as the titular character.

+In 2024, Seifert was cast in Iain Forsyth and Jane Pollard's film The Extraordinary Miss Flower, which is about Emilíana Torrini.
+She performs as a dancer with Torrini and Caroline Catz, and musicians Nick Cave and Mark Monero.
+She detailed the project as "a performance piece, dreamy and like a pleasant trip involving music and choreography.
+It is very theatrical and unique."
+It was released in the United Kingdom in 2025.
+It is her first feature film role.

+Personal life

+Seifert is married to musician Mark "Arp" Cleveland—once a part of Archie Bronson Outfit—with whom she has two children.
+Her daughter, Tipper Seifert-Cleveland, is also an actress.
+She keeps a low media profile, rarely accepting interviews, making public appearances, or speaking of her personal life outside of her creative ventures.